kashifanaseem/Air_quality_prediction/README.md

 * [Introduction](#introduction)
 * [Technologies](#technologies)

 **Introduction**: Project was focused to predict Air Quality in terms of pm 2.5, data has 8 features as input.
-A ann was developed using tensorflow to solve the regression problem with keras tuner to search best number of neurons, hyperperameter, number of layers.
+An ann was developed using tensorflow to solve the regression problem with keras tuner to search best number of neurons, hyperperameter, number of layers.

 **Technologies**: A few libraries and techs used in project
 1. Jupyter notebook